Beef and mushroom stroganoff, a rare Russian classic recipe, big chunks of succulent sirloin steak in a sour cream & mustard rich sauce.

 Why do you use sirloin steak?

 For me, it has a much bolder flavour than the much more expensive fillet steak that is so often used in beef stroganoff.
+I also love it, it features in my surf & turf recipe.

 Why do you sear the steak whole?